 Excitingly for hydraulics fans like us, throughout its entire history and through multiple upgrades, one thing has remained constant: the lifting of Tower Bridge’s iconic bascules is – and has always been – powered by hydraulics.

-Ground-breaking back in 1894 and thanks to Bosch Rexroth, still ground-breaking today: updated over recent years, Tower Bridge now features modern hydraulic systems with cutting-edge technology that leverages the innovations of the Industrial Internet of Things (IIoT).
+It was ground-breaking back in 1894 and, thanks to Bosch Rexroth, is still ground-breaking today: updated over recent years, Tower Bridge now features modern hydraulic systems with cutting-edge technology that leverages the innovations of the Industrial Internet of Things (IIoT).

 Why a drawbridge couldn’t work